 Be prepared and on time.

 Kids should keep track of what supplies they’ll need for each class and have them ready when it begins.
-Just like most teachers expect kids to be seated and ready to start at the bell, kids should have signed in before, not right at the start of, class.
+Just like most teachers expect students to be seated and ready to start at the bell, Zoom participants should have signed in before, not right at the start of, class.
 It never hurts to be ready a few minutes early if scheduling allows.
 It's a good lesson to learn as students progress along their video conferencing journeys.

 Neutral virtual backgrounds please!

-It’s nifty to look like you’re on the moon, but it can also be distracting to other students (and for you parents, coworkers may have similar reactions during work Zoom meetings).
+It’s nifty to be on video and look like you’re sitting on the moon, but it can also be distracting to other students (and for you parents, coworkers may have similar reactions during work Zoom meetings).
 So, resist the temptation to use those creative virtual backgrounds and filters when class is in session.